CamoNano/camonanowallet/cliwallet/README.md

 ### Configuration

-Run `camonano config` to display the path to the configuration file.
+Run `cliwallet config` to display the path to the configuration file.
 The RPCs and representatives that the software will use, among other things, are located there.